Library Borrowing Policy & Fines For:

 - External borrowers' library cards expire 1 year from date of issue.

-To renew or re-activate your library card contact any of our seven library locations or ask for help at the check-out desk.
+To renew or re-activate your library card contact any of our six library locations or ask for help at the check-out desk.

 - Report a lost card to the library immediately.
 We can deactivate your lost card to prevent someone else from using it.

-- Lost U of S ID Cards (students, faculty and staff) need to be replaced at the Bookstore.
+- Lost USask ID Cards (students, faculty, and staff) need to be replaced at the Bookstore.

 - Lost or damaged library-issued cards (external borrowers and affiliates) can be replaced at any library check-out desk.